Prologue.

 Propaganda and innate suggestibility.
 Why are so many people are Breatharians?
 "Externalities: pollution, monopolies, exploitation.
 Inherited inequality: access is not equal at birth.
 Non-monetary value: caregiving, community, moral growth."
 None can explain why these are wrong without God.
 The only ones who can are the Orthodox Church.
 And the reason a liberalized economy is so good is due to the fact it is moral.
 Everything, apart from God, comes from something else.
 So our cars required steel, steel from iron and carbon, iron and carbon from the mines, and mined by miners, who are the contracted aid of mining companies.
 So why is anyone in the foundation of gathering raw material required to give away their materials?
 And to answer the dilemma about the employees.
 The owner of a business owns his business, and employees are contracted aid, and so all of the profits made need only be allocated in accordance to the employment contract.
 All employees are paid what is in their contract.
 All profits are the property of the business, more specifically the owner, with all other peoples as contracted labor at a fixed wage.
 There is a reason why libertarian parties are not dominant.
 If laissez-faire economics, or any very liberal economics, were actually beneficial to retaining the disproportionate monopoly of large businesses, then they would logically fund those movements which would be so beneficial.
 But they don't, because laissez-faire economics is very good for small businesses, very good for innovation, diversification, and distribution.
 Without state intervention, companies must increase wages, decrease prices, and compete for dominance in every field, driving innovation, science, technology, and quality living standards.
 Why would the employees be entitled to every penny when they did not build the factory, nor the store, nor buy the registers, or the scales, or the conveyer belts, or the machines, or even conceived of the idea to start the business?
 The business is owned by whoever founded it, and they pay employees to do a specific job for a specific wage, and typically expect nothing more from their employees.
 What is the owner if not one of the hardest workers with the most to lose?
 "The workers must seize the means of production.", and well there's great news!
 The workers do own the means of production, as the owner is arguably doing the most important roles of allocation, distribution, expansion, retention, and delegation, and bear the greatest risks.
 "The Revolution" as conceptualized in popular socialist imagination shall never occur, because the masses are these dull, skittish laborers who would've died to the elements if not for the intellect and charisma of a sovereign.
 Under communism, it is theft, it is an economy of theft and stagnation.

 In this case, what is the correct form of governance?
-As socialism is incompatible with Christianity, as private property is defended by the Church, and individuals do not exists in these sort of Marxist-style "collectives", rather, are responsible for their own sins, and are enchanted and guided by sovereigns, but even under this enchantment, are liable for their sins before God.
+As socialism is incompatible with Christianity, as private property is defended by the Church, and individuals do not exists in these sort of Marxist-style "collectives", and this notion of "collectivization" undermines human free will in praxis, rather, are responsible for their own sins, and are enchanted and guided by sovereigns, but even under this enchantment, are liable for their sins before God.
 And because of this, the entirety of wealthy people cannot be blamed for everything, nor every individual in a race, or a nation, as this demeans the value of innocence and personal liability affirmed by scriptures.
 As everyone is organized into mere aggregates of individuals under cultures, under kings, and this is often to their benefit or welfare.
 This idea of a "true consciousness" of material possession is so false, as there is no reason to pursue mere material, even if everyone wants a nice car, or a nice, house, as this is merely an "is", not an "ought", and because man is so individual in his nature and in his circumstances, there is no imperative for collective taking supremacy above mere ego, as Max Stirner pointed out, but there is all of the imperative to follow the moral law in Jesus Christ.
 It is then. what I had alluded to prior, theonomy, a model of Symphonia, in which the Church and the state are distinct, and relational, with the state being morally informed by the Church when creating law, as it protects the state from political perversion.
 Must a state separated from the Church be immoral?
 No, as this presupposes that morality exists autonomously from God, which is false, as there is no metaethical ontology without God, and without this, there is no meaning to anything, and there is no ontological difference between the Greater Germanic Reich and the Kingdom of Sweden, and no reason to prefer one over the other beyond who you prefer arbitrarily, and so morality must permeate and remain steadfast in the state, and in every stately institution, lest the state become a tyrannical body without a reason not to genocide the human race.
 And so, it is the Bible where the state derives its authority.
 But the Bible must be interpreted correctly, and who is to do this?
 The Eastern Orthodox Church, of course, as they retain the Sacred Tradition, and the Apostolic authority of the early Church, and in this manner, inform the state on moral policy, as the state governs with this morality in mind.